Gianyar Regency: Kingdom period

 The last two Balinese Kings, namely Ida Dalem Segening and Ida Dalem Dimade, have given rise to the forerunners of rulers in the regions.
-Ida Dewa Manggis Kuning (1600s) the ruler of Beng Village was the forerunner of the Manggis Dynasty which emerged after the second generation built the Payangan Kingdom (1735-1843).
-One of the sons of the king of Klungkung Ida Dewa Agung Jambe named Ida Dewa Agung Anom emerged as the forerunner of the dynasty of kings in Sukawati (1711-1771) including Peliatan and Ubud.
+Ida Dewa Manggis Kuning (1600s) the ruler of Beng Village was the forerunner of the Manggis Dynasty which emerged after the second generation built the Payangan Kingdom (1735–1843).
+One of the sons of the king of Klungkung Ida Dewa Agung Jambe named Ida Dewa Agung Anom emerged as the forerunner of the dynasty of kings in Sukawati (1711–1771) including Peliatan and Ubud.
 In the same period, namely the Gelgel period, other regional rulers also emerged, namely I Gusti Ngurah Jelantik who controlled Blahbatuh and then I Gusti Agung Maruti who controlled the Keramas area, both of whom were descendants of Arya Kepakisan.

 Colonialism period

-The dynamics of the struggle between traditional elites from generation to generation have progressed at a certain momentum, one of which is the development of a palace city or royal city as the center of the kingdom's government called Gianyar.
+The dynamics of the struggle between traditional elites from generation to generation have progressed at a certain momentum, one of which is the development of a palace city or royal city as the centre of the kingdom's government called Gianyar.
 The development of a sovereign and fully autonomous royal city is Ida Dewa Manggis Sakti, the 4th generation of Ida Dewa Manggis Kuning.

-Since the establishment of Puri Agung Gianyar on April 19, 1771, as well as the capital of the Gianyar Kingdom Government Center, it is a historical milestone.
+Since the establishment of Puri Agung Gianyar on 19 April 1771, as well as the capital of the Gianyar Kingdom Government Center, it is a historical milestone.
 Since then and during the period afterward, the sovereign Gianyar Kingdom has also filled the pages of history of the kingdoms in Bali, consisting of nine kingdoms in Klungkung, Karangasem, Buleleng, Mengwi, Bangli, Payangan, Badung, Tabanan and Gianyar.
 However, until the end of the 19th century, after the collapse of Payangan and Mengwi on the one hand and the emergence of Jembrana on the other hand, the State): Klungkung, Karangasem, Bangli and Gianyar (ENI, 1917).